Washington’s barbers, hair salons, some in-store retail could restart June 1 amid coronavirus crisis

 Those businesses are part of “phase two” in the gradual reopening plan released Friday by Gov. Jay Inslee.
 Along with that plan, the governor also announced an extension of the current stay-at-home order through May 31 to slow the spread of COVID-19.

 “Generally, for phase two, we’re anticipating that phase two could start on June 1,” Wiesman said Monday in a news briefing with reporters.
-“And we’ll be looking at the data during the month to make sure we’re on track for that to be able to happen.”
+“And we’ll be looking at the data during the month to make sure that we’re on track for that to be able to happen.”

-If the number the daily confirmed COVID-19 cases “go way down” over the next weeks, those businesses could open earlier, Wiesman said, “But we’re really not anticipating that to be the case.”
+If the numbers of daily confirmed COVID-19 cases “go way down” over the next weeks, those businesses could open earlier, Wiesman said, “But we’re really not anticipating that to be the case.”

+New construction projects, manufacturers, housecleaning services and restaurants opened at 50% capacity — with tables of five or fewer — are also included in phase two.

 Wiesman’s remarks came as Inslee Monday signed the extension of his stay-at-home order, which includes the plan to start reopening some sectors of the economy.